kkfaheem/menuvium/docs/SETUP.md

 - Docker & Docker Compose
 - Node.js 18+ (for local tooling if not using Docker)
 - Python 3.11+
-- AWS CLI (configured)
+- AWS CLI (configured for deploys)

 ## Running Locally
 We use Docker Compose to run the full stack locally.
+The goal is 1:1 parity with AWS production so local changes transfer cleanly.

+### Local/Production Parity Contract
+- Use the same environment variable names locally and in AWS.
+- Keep service versions aligned (Postgres, Python, Node).
+- Run database migrations the same way in all environments.
+- Avoid local-only code paths; prefer config flags with identical defaults.
+- Keep the request/response surface identical (ports differ, APIs do not).

 1. **Start Services**
    ```bash